thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 const element = <p className="bold">Tokyo Dog</p>;
 ```

-Additionally, props are **immutable** or unchangeable data that configures a new component before it's mounted (i.e. inserted into the DOM hierarchy).
+Additionally, props are **immutable**, or unchangeable, data that configures a new component before it's mounted (i.e. inserted into the DOM hierarchy).
 Props are accessible anywhere inside a component class via the `this.props` object.
 After a component's props are set, they never change.

 ```jsx
 import React from 'react';